 - Remove the ESP-01 USB programmer from your computer;

-- While holding down the pushbutton, plug the ESP-01 USB programmer to your computer;
+- While holding down the pushbutton, plug the ESP-01 USB programmer into your computer;

 - Ensure that the programmer Port is selected in your Arduino IDE;